 I try to use chicken thighs (bone-in or boneless) and drumsticks for my recipes.
 They are just more flavorful and come out amazingly tender and tasty in the Instant Pot.
 The only time I use chicken breasts is if I dice them up for a soup or curry – they turn out fine.
 If you really want to cook whole (unfrozen) boneless skinless chicken breasts, try to cook them in chicken broth instead of water for 8 minutes.
-I also do a quick release of pressure (QR) for chicken breasts, and let them rest before cutting; they can easily dry out and overcook.
+I let them rest before cutting; they can easily dry out and overcook.

 Keeping an Instant Pot journal is something I do because I blog, and I always need to refer back to how I actually made a dish, because I’m always experimenting.
 But I think this tip is something I would recommend for anyone.
 Because the Instant Pot requires a completely different way of thinking about cooking, it really helps to take notes and write down what works and doesn’t work for you.
 Instant Pots recipes have to be adapted based on altitude, thickness of food, cut of meat, etc. It’s particularly useful for when you want to convert one of your favorite recipes to the Instant Pot; you can use tips and techniques from your Instant Pot recipe journal.
 Try it out!

 18. I keep reading about using a trivet in the Instant Pot.
 What is a trivet?